johnbuonassisi/CommonDataLayer/examples/deploy/SETUP.md

 eg.

+* Create basic schema and add it to the system:
 * Adding new schema:
+> `echo "{}" > schema.json`
-> `cargo run -p cdl-cli -- --registry-addr "http://localhost:50101" schema add --name default-document`
+> `cargo run -p cdl-cli -- --registry-addr "http://localhost:50101" schema add --name default-document --file schema.json --topic "cdl.document.input" --query-address "http://postgres_query1:50102"`

-* Setting schema topic (in order for this schema to be routed to `command-service` topic must be `cdl.document.input`)
+* Setting schema topic can be also done as a separate step (in order for this schema to be routed to `command-service` topic must be `cdl.document.input`)
 > `cargo run -p cdl-cli -- --registry-addr "http://localhost:50101" schema set-topic --id 0a626bba-15ff-11eb-8004-000000000000 --topic "cdl.document.input"`

 * Getting all schemas